ao link

 Further to the snapshot below, you may be interested in an annual subscription to our Container Capacity Weekly Insight which provides detailed assessments and analysis by main trade and alliance.
 Weekly reports include port waiting time events for Los Angeles and Long Beach, and year-on-year comparison.

-Across the major East-West headhaul trades: Transpacific, Transatlantic and Asia-North Europe & Med, 42 cancelled sailings have been announced between week 12 (18 Mar-24 Mar) and week 16 (15 Apr-21 Apr), out of a total of 650 scheduled sailings, representing 6% cancellation rate.
+Across the major East-West headhaul trades: Transpacific, Transatlantic and Asia-North Europe & Med, 47 cancelled sailings have been announced between week 18 (29 Apr-5 May) and week 22 (27 May-2 Jun), out of a total of 643 scheduled sailings, representing 7% cancellation rate.

-During this period, 48% of blank sailings will occur on the Transpacific Eastbound, 33% on the Asia-North Europe and Med and 19% on the Transatlantic Westbound trade.
+During this period, 49% of the blank sailings will occur on the Transpacific Eastbound, 34% on the Asia-North Europe and Med and 17% on the Transatlantic Westbound trade.

-As can be seen above, we are seeing a modest improvement in carrier service reliability: on average 94% of the ships are expected to sail as scheduled, over the next five weeks with the exception of 2M Alliance who hits 97% during the same period.
+As can be seen in the chart above, on average 93% of the ships are expected to sail as scheduled, over the next five weeks.

 Worth knowing...